MerginMaps/docs/src/migrate/arcgis/index.md

 In general, ArcGIS is a proprietary software platform while <QGIS link="en/site/forusers/download.html" text="QGIS" /> is based on open-source philosophy.
 As such, it is usually not easy or straightforward to have a workflow that combines both environments.
 Nevertheless, there are, e.g., some common [data formats](#data-formats) that can be used in both of them.

 When it comes to field data collection, there are multiple applications in the ArcGIS ecosystem and also some that can be used with QGIS.
-One of the QGIS-based applications is <MobileAppName />: a project is created and QGIS and this single <MobileAppNameShort /> is used to collect, update or browse data in the field.
+One of the QGIS-based applications is <MobileAppName />: a project is created within QGIS and <MobileAppNameShort /> is used to collect, update or browse data in the field.
 The most similar app to <MobileAppName /> is the ArcGIS Field Maps.

 Here is a comparison of the main components of both ecosystems: